-We use simulations from the FIRE project, specifically the suite of cosmological-baryonic zoom-in simulations run with the FIRE-2 version of the code \citep{hopkins2018_main} along with some variations described below.
-All simulations use the Meshless-Finite-Mass (hereafter MFM) mode of the GIZMO\footnote{\url{http://www.tapir.caltech.edu/~phopkins/Site/GIZMO.html}} gravity+magnetohydrodynamic code \citep{hopkins2015}, which automatically provides adaptive spatial resolution, conservation of mass, energy, and momentum, and excellent shock-capturing and conservation of angular momentum, reproducing advantages of both smoothed-particle hydrodynamics (SPH) and Eulerian adaptive mesh refinement (AMR) schemes.
+All simulations use the Meshless-Finite-Mass (hereafter MFM) mode of the GIZMO\footnote{\url{http://www.tapir.caltech.edu/~phopkins/Site/GIZMO.html}} gravity+magnetohydrodynamic code \citep{hopkins2015}, which provides adaptive spatial resolution, conservation of mass, energy, and momentum, and excellent shock-capturing and conservation of angular momentum, reproducing advantages of both smoothed-particle hydrodynamics (SPH) and Eulerian adaptive mesh refinement (AMR) schemes.
 Gravity is solved with an improved version of the Tree-PM solver from GADGET-3 \citep{Springel2005gadget2}, with fully-adaptive (and fully-conservative) gravitational force softenings for gas (so hydrodynamic and force softenings are always self-consistently matched), following \citet{Price2007}.

 Table \ref{t:basic} lists the simulations included in this study.
 All are simulations of isolated galaxies (the main halo being simulated is the highest-mass object in the zoomed box).
 The names of the simulations follow a convention: (1) in the prefix ``mXX,'' the number XX denotes the order of magnitude of the halo mass of the most massive halo in the zoomed region, in solar masses; (2) the letter following the prefix is a label representing the simulation's unique initial conditions; (3) the parenthetical after the resolution indicator is a shorthand reference to the physics included in the run (described further below).